EmbedJournal/embedjournal/_posts/2015-10-05-kernel-compilation-beaglebone-black.md

 For the sake of this discussion,it is assumed that you have some working knowledge of the Linux operating systems (at least as a user).
 Needless to say you should have a working bone to follow this tutorial.

-**BeagleBone Black**
+### BeagleBone Black

-BeagleBone Black aka BBB, is a popular Single Board Computer (SBC).
-We already have a [tech review ofA BeagleBone White](/beaglebone-a-quick-review/).
-You might want to check that out as well.

-So the BBB is nothing but the successor of BeagleBone White.
-If you don't have it, just order one to dive into the world of Embedded Linux.
+BeagleBone Black (BBB), is a popular Single Board Computer (SBC) which was released as a successor to the [BeagleBone or BeagleBone White](/beaglebone-a-quick-review/).
+If you don't have a BBB, just order one to dive into the world of Embedded Linux.
 I'm sure that BBB will occupy a special place in your electronics hardware inventory :-).

-**Why custom kernel deploying?**
+### Why custom kernel deploying?

 Well, I know that this question will be itching your mind.
 Instead of using the pre-built image, why should we use this method of building our own image and RFS?
 The answer for this question is, you have to do this in order to get some fun out of BeagleBone.
 Electronics is fun when you start doing things of your own and also you will learn a lot of things while doing this.

 For starters, I would strongly recommend to use the pre-built image for working with BeagleBone.
 But, as I already stated, this post is for the intermediate level users of BBB.
 This will be cool when you do this and I'm sure this will guide you into the real world of Embedded Linux.

-**Tools needed to get started**
+### Tools needed to get started

 For building linux kernel you will need several tools other than BeagleBone.
 The tools which are required is listed below: